DeebPlayz/rickroll-batch/README.md

 # rickroll-batch
-made with chatgpt
+made with chatgpt and the batch is what to open not the vbs just download the batch  and this is made for pranking purposes